Baron Blitzkrieg: Fictional character biography

-Baron Reiter was originally a vicious German army officer during World War II who was blinded and disfigured when a concentration camp prisoner threw a bottle in his face.
-German scientists experimented on the Nazi which restored his sight, but not his appearance.
+Baron Reiter was originally a German army officer during World War II who was blinded and disfigured when a concentration camp prisoner threw a bottle in his face.
+German scientists experimented on Reiter, which restored his sight, but not his appearance.
 Nonetheless, he is given superhuman strength, invulnerability, optical energy beams, and the ability to fly.
 While he can initially manifest each of these abilities one at a time, he underwent training to incorporate these abilities together.

 Baron Blitzkrieg's first several appearances were antagonistic encounters with Wonder Woman and Superman.
-Afterwards, Blitzkrieg was a frequent opponent of the All-Star Squadron; brainwashing Commander Steel, confronting with Hourman which resulted in Red Bee's death, conspiring with Zyklon to use the Liberty Bell to destroy Philadelphia before bring defeated by the original Liberty Belle, Johnny Quick and Jay Garrick / Flash, trying to stay hidden in Jamaica, and being a benefactor of Axis Amerika.
+Blitzkrieg went on to be a frequent opponent of the All-Star Squadron.

-The Baron is the leader of Shadowspire, conspiring with Vandal Savage's Symbolix organization in experimental research behind Damage, and an assassination attempt which is foiled by Deathstroke.
+Baron Blitzkrieg is the leader of Shadowspire, conspiring with Vandal Savage's Symbolix organization in experimental research that led to Damage gaining superpowers.

 During the "Infinite Crisis" storyline, Baron Blitzkrieg joins the Secret Society of Super Villains.
 He is killed by Superboy-Prime during the Battle of Metropolis.

-During the "Blackest Night" storyline, Baron Blitzkrieg's corpse is entombed below the Hall of Justice and later revived as a Black Lantern.
+Baron Blitzkrieg returns in the "Blackest Night" storyline, where he is temporarily resurrected as a Black Lantern.

 Baron Blitzkrieg appears in a flashback in JSA (vol. 2).
 During the 1940s, he led Gudra the Valkyrie, Horned Owl, Zyklon, and Nazi soldiers in a bid to steal the Spear of Destiny, only to be thwarted by the Justice Society of America and the Blackhawks.

 Powers and abilities

-Baron Blitzkrieg has enhanced strength, agility and endurance.
-Additionally, he wore body armor that offered some protection from physical attacks and possesses heat vision and the ability to fly, and also could travel between Earth-2 and Earth-X.
+Baron Blitzkrieg possesses enhanced strength, durability, and agility, as well as heat vision and flight.
+He sports body armor that further enhances his durability.

 Other versions

-In the alternate Flashpoint timeline, Baron Blitzkrieg makes a minor appearance in which he is killed by Frankenstein.
+An alternate universe version of Baron Blitzkrieg makes a minor appearance in Flashpoint, where he is killed by Frankenstein.